Shazeeda/stolen-bot-example/README.md

 Suggests next-step tasks based on missing evidence or red flags Could be connected to a real task engine or used to simulate it in interviews

+claimData.json
+“This is the mock claim input.
+It represents what data might come into a workflow — things like whether the police report was filed, if the title was submitted, whether keys were provided, etc.”

+src/claimProcessor.js
+“This is the core logic file.
+It processes the claim data and determines:
+•	What items are missing (like a checklist)
+•	What follow-up tasks should be suggested
+•	And what note would be entered in ECS to document the claim status”

+src/flowEngine.js
+“This acts like a Power Automate-style flow engine.
+It handles the flow of data from the claim input, sends it through the processor, and handles the result.”

+src/logger.js
+“This simulates a Splunk-style logging system.
+It writes out the full bot result — claim ID, checklist, tasks, and file note — to a log file called checklist-log.json, which can be used for tracking or auditing purposes.”

                     <!-- stimulated equalivent in this bot  -->